 The City of Greeley Museums office is currently looking for volunteers for a number of upcoming special events and ongoing volunteer opportunities.
 If you're interested in volunteering, please contact Wendy Potts, Volunteer Coordinator, at email@example.com.
 Annual events needing volunteers include Potato Day (September), Greeley Stampede (June-July), Weld County Fair (July), Pets and Popsicles (August), Fall History Fest (September), and Howl-O-Ween Trick or Treat (October).

-Volunteers needed for the Fall 2014 Commencement Ceremonies.
+Volunteers needed for UNC Commencement Ceremonies.
 Our students put in a lot of effort and time to earn their degrees, and it takes effort and time for UNC to acknowledge their accomplishments at commencement ceremonies.
-Volunteers who help during one or more of the three fall ceremonies Dec.
-12-13 will receive a UNC polo shirt, light breakfast/lunch, snacks and a goody bag, and will be eligible for a drawing for a few items donated by local businesses.
+Volunteers who help will receive a UNC polo shirt, light breakfast/lunch, snacks and a goody bag, and will be eligible for a drawing for a few items donated by local businesses.

-The Nu Alpha Kappa Fraternity will be looking for volunteers in early spring for their 8th Annual NAKLAND event to celebrate El Dia De Los Ninos, or children's day, and to promote literacy in Greeley and Weld County.
+The Nu Alpha Kappa Fraternity will be looking for volunteers in early spring for their Annual NAKLAND event to celebrate El Dia De Los Ninos, or children's day, and to promote literacy in Greeley and Weld County.
 Volunteers are needed to help supervise the children's carnival, including inflatables and games, to help give out prizes and books, and food.
-Next year’s carnival will be in April 2015, in Cranford Park on Central Campus.
-If interested in helping out, please contact firstname.lastname@example.org, or email@example.com.
+Next year’s carnival will be in April 2016, in Cranford Park on Central Campus.
+Check back in the spring for contact information and dates

 - The Poudre Trail-athlon, is a free event in the Spring that includes 9 easy “events” (including a short bike ride, climbing wall, scavenger hunt, and bird watching) for all ages.
 Participants who complete at least 3 events receive a goodie bag and an event t-shirt!
 Along with that refreshments, entertainment and some games of chance are available to everyone who comes.

 - The Poudre Challenge, is a Fall event which includes a Pack The Trail event for families and friends and a Challenge the Trail competition and obstacle course.
-This year’s event is schedule for Saturday, September 20, 2014.
 The event will also include entertainment and food for the participants, with beverages available for purchase, all at Island Grove Park.

 There are numerous positions for volunteers to fill during each of the Community Events, including set-up, registration, station organizers, breakdown & clean-up, and much more.
 Additionally, volunteers are needed in the weeks and days leading up the events, if you aren’t able to volunteer the during the event.